Doctor Who: Evacuation Earth

 Doctor Who: Evacuation Earth is a video game for the Nintendo DS based on the BBC TV series Doctor Who, developed by British studio Asylum Entertainment.

 The game is written by Doctor Who writer Oli Smith and features Matt Smith and Karen Gillan providing voices for their characters.

 It is the second Doctor Who video game to be released for the DS after the port of Top Trumps: Doctor Who.

 Plot

 The story features both the Daleks and Silurians.
-The Doctor has to help humans as they attempt to evacuate the Earth, while the Daleks intervene and attempt to force the Doctor to help them instead.
+As humans attempt to evacuate the Earth, the Doctor and Amy become caught up in a crisis involving a Silurian ship concealed beneath the evacuation vessel, before a Dalek ship intervenes and forces the Doctor to assist in repairing it.

 Development

 On 12 March 2010, it was first reported that Nintendo had signed a £10 million contract with the BBC to bring Doctor Who to the Wii and DS consoles.

 On 24 August 2010, it was revealed the game would be titled Doctor Who: Evacuation Earth and would be released with a Wii counterpart titled Doctor Who: Return to Earth.
 In a press release managing director Simon Bailey of Asylum Entertainment said "We are incredibly excited to be collaborating with BBC Worldwide on these two new games," further saying "It is our firm belief that the franchise has massive potential on the Nintendo DS and Wii formats and it's an honour to be bringing 'Doctor Who' video games to the show's huge fan base".